GezimSejdiu/gezimsejdiu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student & Research Associate at the [University of Bonn](https://www.uni-bonn.de/), [Smart Data Analytics (SDA)](http://sda.tech) under the supervision of [Prof. Dr. Jens Lehmann](http://jens-lehmann.org/).
+I am a Data Engineer at <a href='https://www.dpdhl.jobs/data-science'>Deutsche Post DHL Group</a> and a PhD Student at the [University of Bonn](https://www.uni-bonn.de/), [Smart Data Analytics (SDA)](http://sda.tech) under the supervision of [Prof. Dr. Jens Lehmann](http://jens-lehmann.org/).
 I obtained my MSc at [University of Prishtina (UP)](http://uni-pr.edu/), supervised by [Prof. Dr. Lule Ahmedi](http://luleahmedi.uni-pr.edu/).
 My research interest are in the area of Semantic Web, Big Data and Machine Learning.
 I am also interested in the area of distributed computing systems ([Apache Spark](http://spark.apache.org/), [Apache Flink](http://flink.apache.org/)).

   <article>
     <div>